zdrazil/my-preferences/.github/README.md

 # @zdrazil dotfiles

 These are dotfiles that I use every day.
-They're managed with [yadm](https://yadm.io/), a dotfile manager.
+They're managed with [yadm](https://yadm.io/).

 ## Install